Shifts-Project/shifts/mswml/README.md

 ## Task description

-White matter lesions (WML) are regions of inflamation in the brain charateristic in MS patients.
+White matter lesions (WML) are regions of inflammation in the brain characteristic in MS patients.
 Detection and accurate delineation of WML are important for both diagnosis and prognosis of MS, however manual segmentation is time-consuming and expert-dependent.

-In current track we propose you to explore posibility of automatic WML segmentation from 3D Magnetic resonance imaging (MRI) scans, called FLAIR.
+In current track we propose you to explore possibility of automatic WML segmentation from 3D Magnetic resonance imaging (MRI) scans, called FLAIR.
 Therefore, the task consists of predicting 3D binary mask of WML from a 3D FLAIR scan.